Iron lung: Method and use

 Humans, like most mammals, breathe by negative pressure breathing: the rib cage expands and the diaphragm contracts, expanding the chest cavity.
 This causes the pressure in the chest cavity to decrease, and the lungs expand to fill the space.
-This, in turn, causes the pressure of the air inside the lungs to decrease (it becomes negative, relative to the atmosphere), and air flows into the lungs from the atmosphere: inhalation.
+This, in turn, causes the pressure of the air inside the lungs to decrease (it becomes negative relative to the atmosphere), and air flows into the lungs from the atmosphere: inhalation.
 When the diaphragm relaxes, the reverse happens and the person exhales.
 If a person loses part or all of the ability to control the muscles involved, breathing becomes difficult or impossible.

 Invention and early use

 Initial development

-Iron lung from the 1950s in the Gütersloh Town Museum.
+An iron lung from the 1950s in the Gütersloh Town Museum.
 In Germany, fewer than a dozen of these breathing machines are available to the public.

 In 1670, English scientist John Mayow came up with the idea of external negative pressure ventilation.
 Mayow built a model consisting of bellows and a bladder to pull in and expel air.
 The first negative pressure ventilator was described by British physician John Dalziel in 1832.
 Successful use of similar devices was described a few years later.
 Early prototypes included a hand-operated bellows-driven "Spirophore" designed by Dr Woillez of Paris (1876), and an airtight wooden box designed specifically for the treatment of polio by Dr Stueart of South Africa (1918).
 Stueart's box was sealed at the waist and shoulders with clay and powered by motor-driven bellows.